 The Explosion and its Rippling Effect

-On 4th August, a massive explosion occurred in the port area of Beirut, Lebanon, killing over 180 people and injuring more than 6,500.
-The shockwaves of the explosion have brought serious damage to roads and buildings, leaving some 1,000,000 people in need of some form of assistance.
+On 4 August 2020, a massive explosion occurred in the port area of Beirut, Lebanon, killing over 200 people and injuring more than 6,500.

 Following the blast, based on the findings of the need assessments, World Vision launched a multi-sectoral intervention in the affected communities, covering needs related to shelter, water, sanitation and hygiene (WASH), education, psychosocial support, livelihood, food and cash assistance, and more.

-Despite the challenges and access restrictions posed by the COVID-19 pandemic, as of 12 Feb 2021, we have reached 93,045 people through various supports, including:
+Despite the challenges and access restrictions posed by the COVID-19 pandemic, as of August 2021, we have reached more than 157,000 people through our response, including:

-- 14,579 people received food security assistance, including food packages
+- Provided more than 18,200 people with food security assistance, including food packages

-- 129 water tanks provided to households and hospitals, benefitting 2,071 people
+- Provided 281 water tanks for households and hospitals, benefitting nearly 2,800 people

 Rehabilitating Stones and Souls